 8: CANCELLATION BY THE OWNER

-8.2 We will endeavour not to cancel your booking less than 8 weeks prior to arrival unless there are circumstances beyond our control, these can include but not limited to:-
+8.2 They will endeavour not to cancel your booking less than 8 weeks prior to arrival unless there are circumstances beyond our control, these can include but not limited to:-

 - reasons of force majeure making the booking impossible, these can include (but not limited to) Acts of God, including but not limited to fire, flood, earthquake, windstorm or other natural disaster, threat of war or preparation for war, armed conflict, imposition of sanctions, embargo, breaking of diplomatic relations or similar actions, terrorist attack, civil war, civil commotion or riots, nuclear, chemical or biological contamination or sonic boom, mandatory compliance with any law, fire, explosion or accidental damage, loss at sea, adverse weather conditions, epidemics, or health risks, any labour dispute, including but not limited to strikes, industrial action or lockouts, interruption or failure of utility service, including but not limited to electric power, gas or water, collapse of building structure, failure of equipment or machinery, computers, or vehicles, technical or maintenance problems with transport, non-performance by supplier or subcontractor, or other similar events beyond our control; or